Skip to content

 About me

-I'm Andreas Stenhall and my work passion is Windows 10 in combination with Enterprise Mobility.
-I do consulting, I produce and teach my own courses, I lecture and I present, and my formal work title is senior workplace architect at Coligo in Stockholm, Sweden.
-I'm also proud to be an Microsoft MVP since 2009.
-I have presented at TechEd in the US and Europe and regional TechyDays.
+I'm Andreas Stenhall and my work passion is the Windows client in combination with security.
+As a Trusted Advisor and Solution architect I do consulting, I produce and teach my own courses, I lecture and I present.
+I work at Coligo in Stockholm, Sweden.
+I'm also proud to be a Microsoft MVP since 2009.
+I have presented at BUILD, TechEd in the US and Europe, regional TechDays and also Workplace Ninjas and Experts Live.

 Recent posts